 “Credit plays a huge factor when it comes to car insurance,” Richardson said.
 That’s because people who are responsible with their finances are viewed as more likely to be careful behind the wheel.

 The Zebra’s State of Auto Insurance Report shows the serious impact credit has on car insurance rates, Richardson said.
-The average rate for drivers with poor credit is $2,411 per year, while the average rate for drivers with excellent credit is $1,130 per year, according to the report.
+Improving your credit from “poor” to “excellent” could lower your premium 44 percent.